Making a living

 A horse driver is waiting at Rynek Dolny, in the early twentieth century.
 In modern times busses appear at the same place.
 On the left is the building of the Primary School from 1918.
 Find the location at the Lower Market, Rynek Dolny (Plac Żwirki) on Google Maps

-In the 19th century, several of the Jewish tenants in Bodzentyn ran nearly all the taverns.
-Others made a living as butchers, bakers and tanners.
-Some were well-educated, as medical assistant Abram Fryzeman.
-He came to Bodzentyn in 1819.
-His son-in-law, Majer Szuch, also served as a medical practitioner, providing a wide range of services.
-The mayor testified that the two Jewish barber-surgeons saved many lives, not least during the cholera epidemic of 1827.
+In the 19th century, several Jewish tenants in Bodzentyn ran nearly all the taverns.
+Others made a living as shochets (ritual slaughterers), bakers, and tanners.
+Some were well-educated, like medical assistant Abram Fryzeman, who came to Bodzentyn in 1819.
+His son-in-law, Majer Szuch, also provided a wide range of medical practitioner services.
+The mayor testified that the two Jewish barber surgeons saved many lives, not least during the cholera epidemic of 1827.

 "SALE / FRUITS and SWEETS / Gela Sztarkman."
 The original sign of one of the shops run by a Jewish family in Bodzentyn.
 Read about the fate of Gela Sztarkman in the section The destruction of the Jewish community

-The main handicraft performed by both Polish and Jewish residents was shoemaking.
+Shoemaking was the main handicraft performed by both Polish and Jewish residents.
 In addition, many Polish residents were carpenters and butchers.
-Since the Jews were keeping a kosher kitchen there were of course also several butchers among the Jews performing the religious slaughter.
+Since the Jews kept a kosher kitchen, several slaughterers performed the religious slaughter.
 In the Jewish community, there seems to have been an abundance of tailors, not allowing any of them to make a good enough living.

 Rachel Szafir Ejnesman Binstock, born in Bodzentyn, sings in Yiddish a song about the poor seamstresses who sew day and night and never get to sew their wedding dresses.
 The song may be a slightly altered fragment of the song דרײַ נײטאָרינס, Di Dray Neytorins.
 For most Jews in Bodzentyn, Yiddish was the mother tongue.
 However, from the early 1930s, more people, especially the younger generation, mixed Polish with Yiddish in conversation with friends.